British Lions (band)

-British Lions were a short-lived British rock band, together from 1977 to 1979, with former members of Mott and Medicine Head.
+British Lions were a short-lived rock band from Herefordshire from 1977 to 1979, with former members of Mott and Medicine Head.
 They toured Britain extensively, as support to Status Quo, whose management they shared, and AC/DC, but were more successful in America.
 They released two studio albums with little commercial success in the UK.
 Their second album was rejected by RSO and then by Vertigo, and they disbanded in 1979.
 The release rights were acquired by Cherry Red, who released it the following year.
 Their debut album was reissued in 2023 by Think Like A Key Music.